ewkt/Vinted-Discord-Notifications/README.md

 ]
 ```

-c) Optionally, if you want to use autobuy you will also need to add your session tokens to `autobuy.json`, also for the automatic selection of the pickup point you will need to add your latitude and longitude:
+c) Optionally, if you want to use autobuy you will also need to add your session tokens to `autobuy.json`, also for the automatic selection of the pickup point you will need to add your latitude and longitude.
+You will also need to uncomment various parts of the code (indicated).
+Beware this version of the project works punctually but needs more work!
 ```
 {
   "access_token": "xxxxxxxx",